prof-legnard/cinf108-spring25/final-project/README.md

 ### Clean Code Requirements
 1. Use `Error` statements of various types and `print()` statements to provide proper feedback to the users.
 2. Apply sufficient comments to your code explaining how it works.
 3. Name your submission `.py` file `lastname_firstname_todo.py`.
-For your submission, post your final .py file on your github and send me the link in the Brightspace Submission.
+For your submission, post your final .py file in your Brightspace Submission, or if you have a github, you may upload it to a repository and share the link to the code uploaded there!

 ### BONUS (10 points)
 Write a class or multiple classes to manage TODO items.
 Implement methods and attributes to manage writing to your TODO list files, displaying information about TODO items, etc.